Acadix Software

 The desktop-installer script installs necessary ports/packages, configures the graphical desktop of your choice and performs basic setup for devices and services such as devd, WiFi, sound, Bluetooth, printing and remote login.

-Is FreeBSD the Right OS for your Desktop?
+Is BSD the Right OS for your Desktop?

-Should you use FreeBSD + desktop-installer, GhostBSD, Ubuntu Linux, one of the many other open source options, or just get a Mac?
+Should you run a basic BSD + desktop-installer, GhostBSD, Ubuntu Linux, one of the many other open source options, or just get a Mac?
 It depends on your specific needs and preferences, of course.
-If you're not sure and you want to increase your odds of getting it right the first time, check out our mostly unbiased summary of the topic.
+If you're not sure and you want to increase your odds of getting it right the first time, check out our mostly unbiased summary of FreeBSD capabilities.

 Target Audience

-Desktop-installer is meant for people with a little Unix experience who want full freedom to configure a stock FreeBSD system, but don't want (or can't afford) to spend time on tedious systems setup tasks like configuring Xorg, USB device support, WiFi drivers, CUPS printing services, NTP, EXFAT support, etc.
+Desktop-installer is meant for people with a little Unix experience who want full freedom to configure a stock BSD system, but don't want (or can't afford) to spend time on tedious systems setup tasks like configuring Xorg, USB device support, WiFi drivers, CUPS printing services, NTP, EXFAT support, etc.

-One of the goals is to help budding Unix gurus take the next step beyond point-and-click systems and begin to learn more about the internals of a traditional Unix system.
+One of the goals is to help budding Unix gurus take the next step beyond point-and-click systems, and begin to learn more about the internals of a traditional Unix system.
 Desktop-installer helps you set up such a system quickly and securely, so you have a usable system where you can learn at your own pace while getting other work done.

 Examples of users likely to benefit from using desktop-installer: